ThinkSono Joins Butterfly Garden to Deploy ThinkSono AI on Butterfly's Imaging Platform

 ThinkSono enters Butterfly Garden, leveraging Butterfly Network's software development kit (SDK) to build and deploy ThinkSono AI that will be compatible with Butterfly's leading imaging platform.

-LONDON, UK / ACCESSWIRE / October 6, 2023 / - ThinkSono Ltd ("ThinkSono") a leading Ultrasound AI company, today announced it has joined Butterfly Garden, an artificial intelligence (AI) Marketplace launched by Butterfly Network, Inc, ("Butterfly") a digital health company transforming care through the power of portable, semiconductor-based ultrasound technology and intuitive software.
+LONDON, UK/ ACCESSWIRE / October 10, 2023 / ThinkSono Ltd ("ThinkSono") a leading Ultrasound AI company, today announced it has joined Butterfly Garden, an artificial intelligence (AI) Marketplace launched by Butterfly Network, Inc, ("Butterfly") (NYSE:BFLY) a digital health company transforming care through the power of portable, semiconductor-based ultrasound technology and intuitive software.

 Under this partnership, ThinkSono plans to build ThinkSono AI training solutions and ThinkSono Guidance, a deep vein thrombosis (DVT) clinical solution for use with Butterfly's single-probe, whole-body handheld ultrasound system, subject to applicable approvals and authorizations.
 ThinkSono and Butterfly aim to enable healthcare practitioners to learn several key point-of-care ultrasound scans, including the detection of deep vein thrombosis (DVT).